 where

 The action integral is written as

-and the dynamics of ions and the fields are determined so as to satisfy the principle of least action, $\delta S=0$.
-We note that, to obtain the equations of motion under Lorentz force (\ref{eq:lorentz}) and the first set of Maxwell's equations (Faraday's law and Gauss' law for magnetic field), we fix the fields and take a variant about the trajectory\cite{bib:ll1}.
-In order to obtain the second set of Maxwell's equations (Amp\`ere's law and Gauss' law for electric field), we fix the trajectory and take a variant about the quantity of the fields\cite{bib:ll2}.
+and the dynamics of ions and fields are determined, so as to satisfy the principle of least action, $\delta S=0$.
+To obtain the equations of motion under Lorentz force (\ref{eq:lorentz}) and the first set of Maxwell's equations (Faraday's law and Gauss' law for magnetic field), we fix the fields and consider a variant with regard to the trajectory\cite{bib:ll1}.
+To obtain the second set of Maxwell's equations (Amp\`ere's law and Gauss' law for electric field), we fix the trajectory and consider a variant with regard to the quantity of the fields\cite{bib:ll2}.

-Now, let us define the scale transformation with respect to time coordinate, spatial coordinate, trajectory, and electromagnetic fields as follows:
+Let us define the scale transformation with respect to time coordinate, spatial coordinate, trajectory, and electromagnetic fields as follows:

-These are identical to the transformations considered in Section \ref{sec:scalemot}.
-Although not used in the following discussion, it should be noted that the action integral $S'$ written in the transformed variables is subject to the factor $1/\tau$ from eq. (\ref{eq:t1}).
+These are identical to the scale transformations considered in Section \ref{sec:scalemot}.
+Although not used in the following discussion, the action integral $S'$ written in the transformed variables is subject to the factor $1/\tau$ from eq. (\ref{eq:t1}).
 In other words, as an integral operator, the following equation holds: